maryclare/stat697/index.md

 News
 -------
 * Wednesday, 3/04/20
+  - [Homework 6](https://maryclare.github.io/stat697/content/homework/hw_6.pdf) has been posted online.
+It is due by 10:00am in class, Tuesday 3/10/20.
+  - Solutions to Homework 5 have been posted to the [homework page](https://maryclare.github.io/stat697/homework).
   - Office hours that were originally scheduled for Wednesday 3/04/20 have been moved to Friday 3/06/20 from 8:30-10:30AM.
   - Office hours after 3/09/20 will be Wednesdays from 10:00-11:00AM and Fridays from 9:00-10:00AM.
 * Tuesday, 3/03/20